IoanaLivia/IntroductionToRobotics/README.md

     + Reset : Toggled by long pressing the button in State 1

-      - All digits go back to 0 and the current position is set to the firs (rightmost) digit, in State 1.
+      - All digits go back to 0 and the current position is set to the first (rightmost) digit, in State 1.

 * Mentions